-So today is the very first day of your summer internship and you have no idea what on Gosling’s green earth to expect.
+You're about to start your summer internship, and you have no idea what on Gosling’s green earth to expect.
 You wake up an hour early.
-You triple spray the last hair in place in your classic-yet-not-conservative French chignon, with the subtle-not-Snooki backcombing on the crown.
+You triple spray the last hair in place in your classic-yet-not-conservative French chignon, with the subtle-yet-not-Snooki backcombing on the crown.
 You breakfast like a total champion on half a kale smoothie and a double egg-white omelette, punctuating bites with sun salutations on the back deck to invoke ultimate calm and centeredness on the big day.
 You press “play” on the pre-prepared iTunes playlist you DJ’d for this morning—all Madonna and throwback Destiny’s Child: girl power jams, you know the deal.
 And then at the instruction of Beyoncé to throw your hands up at her if you’re an independent woman, you raise both arms for good measure, grab your keys and bag, and run out the door to meet the proverbial first day head-on, hands up, and shoulders back.

 But waitwaitwait, hold on a second: what are you doing, what is going on here, why did you sign up for this again, and what, what, what should you be expecting?!